bitcoin-sv/spv-wallet-js-client/README.md

 <br />

-### Connection as a BUX admin
+### Connection as a SPV Wallet admin

-You can add the admin key to the BUX client after initialisation to support admin requests (IE: registering an xPub).
+You can add the admin key to the SPV Wallet client after initialisation to support admin requests (IE: registering an xPub).

 ```javascript
 const adminKey = 'xprv.....';